davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ## Queries
 Using SQL I am hoping to find the answers to the following questions:
 * When does a typical season start and end?
+* What **locations** are used to take readings?
-* What is the average summit temperature in each month?
+* What is the average summit **temperature** in each month?
     * How does the average temperature compare to the wind chill temperature?
-	* How does the average temperature at the summit compare to the temperature in town?
+	* How does the average temperature at the summit compare to the temperature at the base of the mountain?
+	* What was the lowest temperature recorded?
+    * What were the biggest swings in temperature from one day to the next?
-* What is the average wind speed in each month?
+* What is the average **wind speed** in each month?
     * How does the average speed compare to the max speed?
 	* Categorizing of average wind speeds based on the Beaufort scale*
-* What was the lowest temperature recorded?
 	* What was the highest wind speed recorded?
     * What direction does the wind generally travel?

 *The Beaufort Scale is an empirical measure that relates wind speed to observed conditions at sea or on land.